eskandarhassan/website_testing_nightwatchjs/readme.md

 #### Setting up ```Nightwatch.js``` and the test folder:

 You can create your configuration file **two** different ways.
 One is by letting the framework do all the work by running ```npm run test```; this will create a huge file with all possible configurations (this way is depreciated for this project).
-Another way is to  create a ```nightwatch.conf.js``` file with just the essentials: your test folder, a webdriver path, the default settings, and a screenshot-on-failure feature:
+Another way is to  configure a ```nightwatch.conf.js``` file with just the essentials: your test folder, a webdriver path, the default settings, and a screenshot-on-failure feature:

 ```
 module.exports = {